 When I explain what Vegemite actually is made of , their faces screw up and they say "How can you possibly eat shit like that?".
 Well I'm here to tell you that you can eat shit like that , and I'll explain how.

 When I was growing up as well as many Australian kids our staple diet included Vegemite spread.
-We would have it on toast for breakfast, sandwiches for lunch and in our dinner at night as a flavouring for soups stews etc.
+We would have it on toast for breakfast, sandwiches for lunch and in our dinner at night as a flavoring for soups, stews etc.

 New update on the new spread with the combination of Vegemite and Cheese !